 To give you a fresh start after bankruptcy, you can keep (exempt) much of your property.
 Each state has a list of exemptions that debtors strategically use to keep as much of their property as possible.
 To learn more about exemptions, see Bankruptcy Exemptions: An Overview.

-Because every state has different exemptions, if you have just moved, the exemptions of your new state might be more favorable for you than the exemptions of your old state.
-But to use the exemptions of your new state, enough time must pass for you to establish domicile.
-So if you recently moved to a state with more favorable exemptions, considering delaying your bankruptcy filing until you establish domicile in your new state.
+Because every state has different exemptions, if you have just moved, your new state's exemptions might be more favorable for you than the exemptions of your old state.
+But to use your new state's exemptions, enough time must pass for you to establish a "domicile" or primary residence.
+So if you recently moved to a state with more favorable exemptions, consider delaying your bankruptcy filing until you establish a domicile in your new state.

 This issue can cut the other way, too.
-If your old state of residence has exemptions more favorable to you, you should probably file sooner rather than later.
+If your old state of residence has more favorable exemptions, you should probably file sooner rather than later.
 To learn more about domicile requirements, see Which State Exemptions Can I Use.

-If you recently started a lower paying job, your means test average income decreases every month that you wait to file.
-This happens because for every month that passes you get to include the lower income for that month in your means test average income.
+If you recently started a lower-paying job, your means test average income decreases every month that you wait to file.
+Every month that passes, you get to include the lower income in your means test average income.
 So waiting to file for bankruptcy can help you pass the means test.

 Contrary to common belief, you can wipe out income taxes in bankruptcy.
 However, to do so, income taxes must be old.
 If you don't meet the time requirements for discharging your tax debt, it might make sense to delay your bankruptcy filing until you do.